 Aurora employs a mix of principles-based responsible investment approaches.
-This includes the exclusion of companies that do more social and environmental harm than good; the identification, reduction and management of environmental, social and governance ("ESG") risks through ESG integration; and a bias to investing in companies and securities that are contributing to a more sustainable future.
+This includes the exclusion of companies that do more social and environmental harm than good; the identification, reduction and management of ESG risks through ESG integration; and a bias to investing in companies and securities that are contributing to a more sustainable future.